maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 Here you can observe how many of the total 2435 tweets that were not retweets and were created by non-verified accounts.
 In our example the count was 809.
 However, this number will not be the same, in your case.

-Looking again at the "favorite\_count" column, you can now observe how many likes you top-20 lies above.
+Looking again at the "favorite\_count" column, you now have to look for number 20 on the list of likes (the top-20 most liked tweet).
+Observe how many likes this tweet has and set the "favorite_count" to that value.
 In our example the top-20 tweets from non-verified accounts had a count above 15.
 This time, 2 tweets share the 20th and 21th place.
 In this case you therefore get the top 21 most liked tweets for this analysis.

     sesamestreet_data %>%
       filter(is_retweet == FALSE) %>%
       filter(verified == FALSE) %>%
-      filter(favorite_count > 8) %>%
+      filter(favorite_count > 15) %>%
       arrange(desc(favorite_count)) -> sesamestreet_data_favorite_count_over_15_non_verified

 You can now filter tweets that have been liked more than 15 times, and